marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 The `DAO` (Data Access Object) gets data from the backend.
 Here's what it gives us:

-* **Ready-to-use data:** The DAO takes care of getting data and turns it into simple objects that our app can easily use.
+* **Ready-to-use data:** The DAO takes care of fetching the data from the server, and turning it into business objects that our app can readily use.

 * **Hides complex details:** The DAO ensures that our app doesn't have to deal with the details of